How an unlikely kinship between two offensive linemen has helped solidify WSU’s Air Raid for years

 Mauigoa hopes to repay the favor.

-Ryan and Mauigoa get at least five more games in the trenches together, but they know they’ve built a bond that has a much longer lifespan.
+Ryan and Mauigoa get at least five more games in the trenches together, but they know they’ve built a bond that has a much longer life span.

 “College is pretty tough,” Mauigoa said.
 “You meet good people during tough times, and I don’t think I’ll forget about (Liam).”